Introduction

 Once installed, go to Tools>Preferences>Output files and set the output format to Always use MP4, as shown here:

-While Handbrake cannot “smart-render” or “smart-transcode” files, it can re-encode all manner of files into almost any
+While Handbrake cannot “smart-render” or “smart-transcode” files, it can re-encode all manner of files into many other

-other file type, including in batches.
+file types, including in batches.
 This makes it very easy to transcode a number of files in one go.
-It also works the
+It also works the CPU

 Start Handbrake, open the file or use the Folder (batch scan) option and set up the tabs like this: